 The Tennessee Attorney General describes a “pure” construction manager as “a construction manager who acts primarily as the owner’s agent in administering, managing, and overseeing a construction project, and who consults with the owner in all phases of construction, from planning and design, to construction and post-construction”.
 The Tennessee Attorney General further states that “in contrast to the conventional approach to construction projects utilizing a general contractor, a project employing the “pure” construction contract management method of operation generally calls for the owner to contract directly with each of the various trade contractors.
 The owner employs a construction manager to perform many of the functions, such as coordination and scheduling, traditionally performed by the general contractor.
 In the “pure” construction management scheme, the construction manager is not in direct contractual privity with any of the trade contractors.”
 See Op.
 Tenn.
 Att’y Gen. 08-16 (January 31, 2008).

 The method of procurement for construction management services varies depending on the type of project.
-Following is a summary of the requirements for solicitation of construction management services for correctional facilities projects, construction management services for education construction projects, and construction management services for construction projects other than correctional facilities and education construction projects.
+Following is a summary of the requirements for solicitation of construction management services.

 Construction Management Services for Education Construction Projects—Construction management services for education construction projects are deemed to be professional services and are to be procured through a request for proposals process set out in T.C.A. § 49-2-203(a)(3)(C).
 The factors to be considered include the construction manager’s qualifications and experience on similar projects, qualifications of personnel assigned to the project, fees, and any other criteria deemed relevant.
 Cost cannot be the sole criterion.
 Construction managers cannot perform actual construction work except in instances where bids have been solicited twice and no bids have been submitted.
 A school system can perform work on its project with its own employees and have a construction manager perform the coordination and oversight of the project.
 Actual construction work under the direction of the construction manager must be competitively bid.
 Construction management for school construction or additions may be performed by (1) a licensed general contractor, as long as none of the services performed by the general contractor involve architectural and engineering services, unless, with regard to those services, the general contractor is also licensed as an architect or engineer; or (2) a licensed architect or engineer, as long as none of the services performed by the architect or engineer involve any of the services required to be performed by a contractor, unless, with regard to those services, the architect or engineer is also licensed as a contractor.